-- Contact potential reviewers by early Spring Quarter - At least half should be from the department list

-- Provide reviewers a time frame for response & information about campus work-life policies (see links to template letters on AA website) - Send CV, draft of candidate's statement, publications; book chapters or manuscript (only if book is very near acceptance), and other teachingrelated material for LSOEs - Send publications only from the period under review - For merits to Above Scale, even though the whole career provides context, encourage referees to discuss recent work - Keep sending reminders, as needed!!!!!
+- Contact potential reviewers by early Spring Quarter - At least half should be from the department list - When the department vote favors a Step Plus action that requires letters, request extension from VP-AA and expedite letter requests in fall! - Provide reviewers a time frame for response & information about campus work-life policies (see links to template letters on AA website) - Send CV, draft of candidate's statement, publications; book chapters or manuscript (only if book is very near acceptance), and other teachingrelated material for LSOEs - Send publications only from the period under review - For merits to Above Scale, even though the whole career provides context, encourage referees to discuss recent work - Keep sending reminders, as needed!!!!!